Category: Projects

 Victimized by Geopolitics.
 Iranian and Saudi Perspectives on the Refugee Crisis

 The second meeting of CARPO and the EastWest Institute’s Iran-Saudi Track 2 Dialogue initiative took place in spring 2016 in Bonn.
 Current and former diplomats, analysts and security experts from both countries met alongside European scholars and experts to discuss “Iranian and Saudi Perspectives on the Refugee Crisis”.
+During the two-day conference, the participants elaborated on how the term “refugee“ is conceptualized in Saudi Arabia and Iran.
+They further shared their views and future visions about the ongoing conflicts and the humanitarian crises in Syria, Iraq, Yemen and Afghanistan – the four main ’departure contexts’ of refugees in West and Central Asia.
+CARPO Brief 05 summarizes key insights and recommendations derived from the conference discussions.

 Returning to Transitional Justice in Yemen.
 A Backgrounder on the Commission on the Forcibly Retired in the Southern Governorates